 DEEP CHURCH during Lent.

 This Lent we hosted a new series of Lent talks entitled “Cross Purposes” where we explored the meaning and significance of the cross.
 Meetings took place on Wednesday evenings over five weeks leading up to Holy Week.
-Any queries please speak to Tony or Ali.
+Any queries please speak to Ali or the Benefice Office.

 Click here to read about our Lent Talks